hddgpp/Meme-Generator/README.md

-# MemeVerse Generator - Dynamic React Meme App
+# Meme-Generator - Dynamic React Meme App

 A **fun, responsive meme generator** built with React and modern CSS.
 Fetches random meme templates via the **Imgflip API**, lets users add custom captions, pick fonts, and **download the final meme** — all in the browser.